db-in/Xcode-Templates/README.md

 Double click on `install.command` file and enter your **machine admin password**.
 The installation process will copy and paste files in the right folders in order to have a local copy in the file system.

-Same process of installing.
-Running the `install.command` is required every time the git repository receives an update.
-The script will show you logs of the installation.

 ![Workspace](assets/terminal.png)